maxtoroq/maxtoroq.github.io/XCST/c/_try.md

 ## Error Conditions

-It is a compilation error if the `value` attribute of the `c:try` element is present when the content of the element (preceding any `c:catch` and `c:finally` elements) is non-empty.
+It is a compilation error if the `value` attribute is present when the content of the element (preceding any `c:catch` and `c:finally` elements) is non-empty.

 ## See Also